5 Ways Mindfulness Meditation Can help You Deal with Negative People and Challenging Situations

 Have you ever told yourself you were going to meditate and practice mindfulness regularly only to have completely given up on your new practice a week later?
 Have you ever read about mindfulness and thought it sounded great, but didn’t even know where to begin implementing the practice into your own life?
 Are you just tired of your self-care routines, and want something that will do more than a loofah and a bath tub?

-Come join the mindfulness course designed to help you go from overwhelmed and overworked to mindful and meditative in 6 weeks!
+Come join the mindfulness & stress-free living group coaching program designed to help you go from overwhelmed and overworked to mindful and meditative in 8 weeks!

 Let’s create your mindful lifestyle together.